canax/typographic-grid/README.md

 About typography.less
 -------------------------------

-The quick way to import all parts of the typographic grid is to import the file [`typography.less`](src/less/typography.less), like this.
+This is how you can import and activate the grid into your own theme.

 ```less
 /**